Haskili/ShortFTP/README.md

 * -RM Sets the server to recover after certain types of errors.
 Allows for better usage of -SU if the user wants to leave the server running without resetting on error.
 * -PF Tells the server to print the file as we read() it to stdout
 * -LO Produces a unique log file for the server which records activity and has the timestamp of startup written in both the header of the file as well as the file name
+* -H prints the usage information to the terminal

 ### Client: